-This is your opportunity to live as an au pair in America for a full year and earn over $10,000 while doing it.
+This is your opportunity to work abroad for a year with one of our au pair in America jobs earning over $10,000 while doing it on one of our au pair programs.
 Not only that, but you will be experiencing life as part of a fun and caring family, who will cover your essential living costs while you help take care of the children.
 Not so shabby eh?
-This is the perfect way to spend a gap year, career break or to develop your experience working with children and families.
+Much like our summer camp America program this is a great way to spend a gap year, a career break or to develop your experience working with children and families.

 Smaller Earth works with the International Au Pairs Association, who regulate the world of Au Pairing.
 This means that we work to the very highest standard when vetting, processing and matching you to a family who suits you best.
 We're not bragging or anything, but we're well good.